squeek502/resinator/README.md

   + For example, `RC<\r>DATA` will be compiled by the Windows RC tool as if it were `RCDATA`, but `clang`'s preprocessor will convert it to `RC<\n>DATA` which `resinator` will parse as separate `RC` and `DATA` tokens.
 - `.rc` files that use splices (`\` at the end of a line) within strings that include whitespace after the splice will be handled differently.
   + The Win32 RC compiler's preprocessor seems to collapse whitespace after a splice that's within a string, while `clang`'s preprocessor does not.
 An example of a file for which this behavior difference can be reproduced can be found [here](https://github.com/microsoft/Windows-classic-samples/blob/7cbd99ac1d2b4a0beffbaba29ea63d024ceff700/Samples/Win7Samples/winui/shell/appshellintegration/NonDefaultDropMenuVerb/NonDefaultDropMenuVerb.rc#L10-L20).

-### Unconfirmed divergences from the MSVC++ `rc` tool

-- `resinator` will error if a resource's data length exceeds the max of a `u32`, since the header of the resource needs to specify its data length as a `u32`.
-  + My assumption is that the Win32 RC compiler does not account for/test for this, and would likely overflow the data size.
-Need to test this with a > 4GiB resource to confirm.

 ## Status